From the very first words this is a beautifully written novel.

 (Vesna Goldsworthy, author Gorsky, professor of creative writing, UEA)

 About Spanish Crossings

 Spanish Crossings is an epic tale of love, politics and conflict, with the yearning but elusive possibility of redemption.
 A woman’s life has been cast in shadow by her connection to the Spanish Civil War.
-We meet Lorna in 1937 as she falls in love with Harry, a member of the International Brigade who had been at Guernica when it was bombed.
+We meet Lorna in Spain, 1937 as she falls in love with Harry, a member of the International Brigade who had been at Guernica when it was bombed.
 Harry is then killed in the fighting and Lorna fears she might have lost her best chance of happiness.
 Can she fill the void created by Harry’s death by helping the child refugees of the conflict?

 She finds a particular connection to one boy, Pepe, and as he grows up below the radar of the authorities in England their lives become increasingly intertwined.
 But can Lorna rely on Pepe as he remains deeply pulled towards the homeland and family that have been placed beyond his reach?
 Coming through the war, then the post-war rebuilding, Lorna and Pepe’s relationship will be tested by their tragic and emotive history.